cea-trust-platform/cea-trust-platform.github.io/_classes/post-processing.md

 Moreover, do you know also that the best moments you spend after running a simulation are those where you visualize your results.
 With TRUST, this is surely possible.
 However, keep in mind that you should explicitly define what you want to visualize, which fields, probes, statistics, which format and at what frequency.

-All this is done via the TRUST C++ classes: `Post_processing` or `Post_processings` (aliases `Postraitements` or `Postraitements`.
+All this is done via the TRUST C++ classes: `Post_processing` or `Post_processings` (aliases `Postraitement` or `Postraitements`.
 The difference between both classes is that the first creats one post-processing object, while the other can create N object if you ask for N post-processing blocs.
 These keywords should be placed at the end of the `Problem` bloc.
+Click **[here](https://cea-trust-platform.github.io/TRUST_Doxygen.github.io/html/classPostraitement__base.html)** to see the Doxygen documentation of the `Postraitement` class.

 For both cases (whatever which class you use, `Post_processing` or `Post_processings`) you can define the following.